schorfES/node-lintspaces/README.md

 evil!!
 If you still want to ignore them use the ```trailingspacesToIgnores``` option and set them to ```true```.

-**Note:** If end-of-line checking is enabled, then all lines (including "ignored" lines will be checked for appropriate end-of-line sequences.
+**Note:** If endOfLine checking is enabled, then all lines (including "ignored" lines will be checked for appropriate end of line sequences.

 ### .editorconfig option